 Tank Size

 Being a small-sized fish makes Golden Wonders perfect for nano aquariums or desktop tanks.
-For community setups or if you want to keep more than one male it is recommended a 20-gallon or larger aquarium.
-You can decorate your tank with driftwood or peat moss to help soften the water and lower pH and ensure to keep the lighting low.
-Killifish are expert jumpers so your aquarium should be ensured well to prevent fish escapes since they spend most of the time near the top of the tank.
+For community setups or if you want to keep more than one male, it is recommended a 20-gallon or larger aquarium is.
+You can decorate your tank with driftwood or peat moss to help soften the water and lower pH and ensure keep the lighting low.
+Killifish are expert jumpers, so your aquarium should be ensured well to prevent fish escapes since they spend most of the time near the top of the tank.

 Water Parameters

 Golden Wonder Killifish is a hardy fish, and it can adapt to a variety of water conditions.
 This fish can survive in a wide range of temperatures.
-However it is important to keep a temperature between 72° and 77° F (22 – 25 °C), and they can do well at a pH of 6.0 to 7.5 and hardness between 7° and 10° (120 ppm to 160 ppm).
-Some killifish keepers prefer to do a lot of water change and avoiding filters, however, it is recommended to use a sponge filter.
+However, it is important to keep a temperature between 72° and 77° F (22 – 25 °C), and they can do well at a pH of 6.0 to 7.5 and hardness between 7° and 10° (120 ppm to 160 ppm).
+Some killifish keepers prefer to do a lot of water change and avoid filters; however, it is recommended to use a sponge filter.

 Compared to other Killifish, Golden Wonders are more tolerant of changeable water